AdguardTeam/KnowledgeBaseVPN/docs/miscellaneous/take-screenshot.md

 Generally, you should use the following button combination for Android:

-- **Hold down at once the *Volume Down* and the *Power* buttons for 1–2 seconds**
+- **Press and hold both the *Volume Down* and the *Power* buttons for 1–2 seconds**

-Your Android device will capture the entire screen and save it as a photo.
+Android will capture the entire screen and save it as a photo.
 So, you can find the screenshot in a Screenshots folder in your Gallery.

 But, as it has been already said, there can be differences depending on a particular device.
 Let’s look at other possible combinations: